 Having spent years as a freelance writer, I’ve come up with custom pitches for dozens of media publications, learned to adapt my writing to each publication’s style, and worked with my editors through the revision process until the final product was exactly what the publication needed.
 As an editor, I’ve helped publications develop their voice, and worked closely with freelance writers to help them develop compelling stories that fit each publication’s tone.

-Now that we focus on working with corporate and nonprofit clients, our team of writers and editors follows that same, highly collaborative process to develop content marketing collateral (whether blog posts, white papers, web copy, or even branded magazines) that perfectly fits the company’s voice.
-It’s about understanding the client’s (or publisher’s) needs, understanding the audience you’re writing for, and using those insights to develop compulsively readable content.
+Now that we focus on content creation for corporate and nonprofit clients, our team of writers and editors follows that same, highly collaborative process to develop content marketing collateral (whether social media content, blog posts, white papers, web copy, or even branded magazines) that perfectly fits the company’s voice.
+It’s about understanding the client’s (or publisher’s) needs, understanding the target audience you’re writing for, and using those insights to develop compulsively readable content.

-Marketing teams without a journalistic background often take a “one size fits all” approach to content strategy and development—which rarely fits either you or your prospects very well at all.
+Marketing teams without a journalistic background often take a “one size fits all” approach to content strategy and content creation—which rarely fits either you or your prospects very well at all.